 5.1 km Rainy Summit (225 metres elevation gain)

 Total elevation gain: 350 metres (225 metres on the way there, 125 metres on the way back)

-*This is a good destination if biking with younger children.
-Mine even managed it on balance bikes!
-Have a picnic, then hike the Beaver Dam interpretive trail (1.4 km one way).
+The first two kilometres to Beaver Flats Campground are easy – my kids did it on balance bikes when they were little!
+Picnic here, then hike the Beaver Dam interpretive trail (1.4 km one way).
 Beyond this point, bikes with gears are recommended.

 More Road Rides Beyond Winter Gates

 Bow Valley Park Road: The winter gate is closed mid-October to April 30.
 This is the most family-friendly road to bike as it has the least elevation gain.
 Read about more things to do in the park here: Bow Valley Provincial Park Camping and Recreation Guide.

 Highway 40, Kananaskis: winter gate is closed December 1 to June 14.

 Option 1: Bike from the north winter gate near King Creek Day Use to Elpoca (10 km return, steep).
 Adults can challenge themselves biking to Highwood Pass, the highest paved pass in Canada (17 km one way, 536 m elevation gain)!

 Option 2: Bike from Highwood House junction to Cat Creek Day Use (6.1 km one way), then hike to Cat Creek Falls.
 Read more in our story Bike Highway 40 to Cat Creek Day Use & Hike to Cat Creek Falls.